Jodhaa Akbar: Plot

 Maham Anga despises Jodhaa.
-As a revenge for executing her son, she conspires to destroy Akbar's marriage, humiliating Jodhaa in front of him.
-She finds the letter Jodhaa had written and has it sent, and when Sujamal comes to meet Jodhaa in private, she insinuates to Akbar that Jodhaa went to meet her lover.
-Akbar sends his men to arrest Sujamal, who thinks Jodhaa has framed him, and flees.
-Akbar sends Jodhaa back to Amer.
-Jodhaa doesn't give an explanation, indignant at her character being questioned.
-Later Akbar finds out the truth and goes to her maternal home, apologises to her, and asks her to come back, but she refuses.
+She conspires to destroy Jalaluddin's marriage, humiliating Jodhaa in front of him.
+She finds the letter Jodhaa had written to Sujamal and has it sent, and when Sujamal comes to meet Jodhaa secretly, she insinuates to Jalaluddin that Jodhaa went to meet her lover.
+Jalaluddin sends his men to arrest Sujamal, who thinks Jodhaa has betrayed him, and flees.
+Jalaluddin sends Jodhaa back to Amber.
+Jodhaa does not give an explanation, indignant at her character being questioned.
+Later Jalaluddin finds out the truth and goes to Amber, apologises to Jodhaa, and asks her to come back, but she refuses.
 Instead, Jodhaa tells him to investigate the working of his relations and empire.

-Akbar returns and travels through the common folk in disguise to understand the problems of his people better.
-That is when he realizes that the citizens are not happy with the Mughal rule because of discriminatory pilgrimage tax.
-Akbar abolishes it and announces that every religion has its rights in his empire.
-This impresses Jodhaa, who comes back to him.
+Jalaluddin returns and travels through the common folk in disguise to understand the problems of his people better.
+That is when he realizes that the citizens are not happy with the Mughal rule because of discriminatory pilgrimage tax on non-Muslims.
+Jalaluddin abolishes it and announces that every religion has its rights in his empire.This impresses Jodhaa, who comes back to him.
+His citizens bestow him with the title of Akbar (the great one).
 During a celebration, an assassin sent by Sharifuddin Hussain shoots a poisoned arrow at Akbar.
 Jodhaa helps nurse Akbar back to health and the pair genuinely fall deeply in love.

-Sujamal, Sharifuddin Hussain, and his allies march to attack Amer.
-After Sujamal overhears Sharifuddin plotting a silent attack on the emperor, he quickly leaves to warn Akbar of this conspiracy.
-Sharifuddin's army chase Sujamal off, who is received by Bhagwant Das in Akbar's camp.
-Before dying, he manages to warn the emperor of the attack, who then recognises Sujamal and realises what the past misunderstanding concerning the letter was.
+Sujamal, Sharifuddin Hussain, and his allies march to attack Amber.
+After Sujamal overhears Sharifuddin plotting an assassination attempt on the emperor, he quickly leaves to warn Akbar of this conspiracy.
+Sharifuddin's soldiers chase Sujamal and shoot him with arrows.
+Before dying, he manages to warn the emperor of the attack.
 Akbar defeats Sharifuddin in hand-to-hand combat, and then spares his life for the sake of his half-sister Bakshi Banu Begum, but not before stripping him of his title of Viceroy of Ajmer and Nagaur.
 Eventually, Akbar proclaims that Hindustan will be a peaceful and prosperous land if people respect and honour each other's religions.
+The film ends with a voiceover saying that although their love is not given significant importance, Jodhaa and Akbar have silently created history together.